rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 SVM (on paper) | paper title and abstract
 Naive Bayes (on bibliography) | paper titles in bibliography

-Extraction of research datasets, associated research methods and fields from social science publication is challenging, yet an important problem to organize social science publications.
-We have described our approach for the RCC challenge, and table \[tab:summary\] summarizes our approach.
-Beside publication content such as paper titles, abstract, full text, our approach also leverages on the information from bibliography.
-Furthermore, we also collect external information from SAGE Knowledge to get more information about research fields.

 Apart from F1 score on 5-fold cross validation, we have no good way to evaluate research method and research field identification without ground truth label.
 Our methods are unable to automatically extract and recognize new datasets, research methods, and fields.
 An extension to automatically handle such cases using advance Natural Language Processing (NLP) approach is a promising direction.

 From this competition, we have learned that lacks of labelled training data is a huge challenge, and it directs us to other external resources (i.e., SAGE Knowledge) as proxy for our label.
 Another challenge is data sparsity.
 Although we see many paper listed in bibliography, lacks of access to these publication make us difficult to exploit citation network.